 There are currently 240 mooring assignments in the Town.
 One hundred of them are in the Main Harbor where the waiting list is approximately 45 with about a 5-year backlog.
 Management of the mooring fields requires an annual audit of the use of moorings and enforcement of the Town Ordinances that control them.
 There is also monitoring of the required biannual mooring inspections and administering of the annual registration process.

 New moorings are easily assigned where there is space in front of their waterfront home or where there is a right of way to the water.
-Space assignment in the Harbor or Police Cove is dependant on the waiting list and size of a boat with the spaces available.
+Space assignment in the Harbor or Police Cove is dependent on the waiting list and size of a boat with the spaces available.

 Note there is a 5 MPH speed limit in the Harbor, Police Cove, and parts of 100 Acre Cove and Bullock's Cove.